 Acknowledgements.
 The first author is grateful to the University of Melbourne for support and hospitality.
-Both authors are grateful to K. Nakada, J. Stembridge and R. Green for useful comments.
+Both authors are grateful to K. Nakada, J. Stembridge, R. Green, and the referee for useful comments.

-2. Khovanov-Lauda algebras
+2. Khovanov-Lauda Algebras

 2.1.
 Definition.
-Let $\Gamma$ be a graph without multiple edges and loops (cycles allowed).
-Denote the set of vertices of $\Gamma$ by I. If $i, j \in I$ are connected by an edge, we will say that i and j are neighbors (in $\Gamma$ ).
-We allow for I to be infinite and for $\Gamma$ to contain cycles.
-To $\Gamma$ we associate a generalized Cartan matrix $(a{ij}){i,j\in I}$ as in [Ka], so that
+Let Γ be a graph without multiple edges and loops (cycles allowed).
+Denote the set of vertices of Γ by I. If $i, j \in I$ are connected by an edge, we will say that i and j are neighbors (in Γ).
+We allow for I to be infinite and for Γ to contain cycles.
+To Γ we associate a generalized Cartan matrix $(a{ij}){i,j\in I}$ as in [Ka], so that